Bees and Pollinators

 With this movement has come another factor land went from land used for farming to suburban home dwellings.
-Thus the removing of so much of the native bee habit has made it harder to endure.
+Thus the removal of so much of the native bee habit has made it harder to endure.
 The removal of this diversity of plant material has had a great impact on bee survival.

-The next headline grabber In the past ten (10) years is a struggle of what is called Colony Collapse Disorder, this is a broad term for several ailments, one (1) deformed wing virus two (2) nosema fungi, three (3) Varroa mites, four (4) small hive beetles, and four (insecticides).
-This remains a concern for bee keepers but these problems are not insurmountable and they have several solutions.
+The next headline-grabber In the past ten (10) years is a struggle of what is called Colony Collapse Disorder, this is a broad term for several ailments, one (1) deformed wing virus two (2) nosema fungi, three (3) Varroa mites, four (4) small hive beetles, and four (insecticides).
+This remains a concern for beekeepers but these problems are not insurmountable and they have several solutions.

-To me the greatest problem facing “THE BEES” is a disease that shall be known as “Stupid”.
+To me, the greatest problem facing “THE BEES” is a disease that shall be known as “Stupid”.
 All applicators both commercial and privet applying any product to plants must read and follow directions correctly.
 There has been more damage to the bee population from “Stupid” than any other cause.

 Neonics & Pollinators

 Many individuals are focusing on this problem.
 One of the solutions is having pollination zones for both Honey bees.
 This will help native insects, honey bees and butterflies.
 If these zones are packed with native plants it will

 At least people are looking at this dilemma from a more realistic and positive resolution to this crisis.
-Also looking into what plants attract bees more would also help home owners and city officials.
+Also looking into what plants attract bees more would also help homeowners and city officials.
 It is sort like that movie saying if you plant it, they will come.

 © Ken Wilson, gardeningwhisperer.com 2015